-2. In the dialog box, click the Look in dropdown arrow, and navigate to the Map folder on the local drive where you installed the tutorial data (the default installation path is C:\ArcGIS\ArcTutor\Map).
+- 2. In the dialog box, click the Look in dropdown arrow, and navigate to the Map folder on the local drive where you installed the tutorial data (the default installation path is C:\ArcGIS\ArcTutor\Map). - 3.
+Double-click airport.mxd.
+ArcMap opens the map.